00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-23.png)

 # After Thoughts
 All in all this was a fun first box to play with.
 It has a good amount of "real life" aspect to it with the Eternal Blue vulnerable targets.
 I hope this write-up has given a clear understanding of how the PTES standard applies, how the MITRE Attack TTPs work along with cyber kill chain, and finally how the CIA triad ratings can apply.

-Without going into specific products the easiest way to keep this from happening is to keep up to date on your system patching cycles.
-Keep your systems up to date.
-And be on the lookout for new exploits that comes out.
-That way you can assess the risk you may face.
+# Recommendations
+- Keep the system up to date on operating system and application patches.
+- Implement complex password usage with the requirement to change the passwords on a regular basis.
+- Implement endpoint protection for monitoring of system activities along with logging these activities to a central system.